SauveSolutions/presenters/README.md

 Using the library is very simple.

-1. Derive an unpresenter from SauveSolutions\presenters\Unpresenter and implement the necessary methods.
+1. Derive an unpresenter class from SauveSolutions\presenters\Unpresenter and implement the functionality you need, typically this is just listing the date variables, the checkbox variables and the validation rules.
 2. In a controller instantiate an instance of the Unpresenter and pass the input array to the constructor.
 3. Call validate and trap any ValidationExceptions thrown.
 4. Access input variables directly from the unpresenter instance.